 Adjuvant analgesics (co-analgesics) are not analgesics in the true pharmacological sense.
 They are developed primarily for treating medical conditions other than pain.
 However, adjuvant analgesics may contribute significantly to pain relief when used either alone or in combination with other analgesics.

 Adjuvant analgesics comprise a diverse group of medications with different therapeutic indications and include:

 - Improved analgesic efficacy of traditional pain medications.

 - Additional therapeutic effects for insomnia, anxiety, and depression.

 Antidepressants have been used for decades as primary analgesics.
 They may provide analgesia for different types of pain, but not all and not to the same degree.

 The tricyclic antidepressants (TCAs) have been well studied and are most likely to be effective.
 TCAs (such as amitriptyline, nortriptyline, and desipramine) have demonstrated efficacy for pain caused by:

 The most evidence exists for amitriptyline but some patients cannot tolerate its numerous sedating and anticholinergic effects.
-Desipramine or nortriptyline may be better tolerated in such cases.
+Desipramine or nortriptyline are be better tolerated.